-Work experience is not always necessary, as training and support will be provided through the scheme once you have been approved.
-Some carers have had experience of working in social care, but others have transferable skills from other areas of their life.
+Though desirable, work experience is not always necessary, as further training and support will be provided through the scheme, once you have been approved.
+Some Carers have had experience of working in social care, but others have transferable skills from other areas of their life.
 What is important is that you are enthusiastic, committed, caring, encouraging and sensitive to others' needs and differences.

 Do I have to live in the London Borough of Croydon?